KandimallaPrat/raspicam/README.md

 ----------
 ROS melodic and noetic package for RaspberryPi Camera Streaming.

 Built on [UbiquityRobotics'](https://github.com/UbiquityRobotics/raspicam_node) Raspberry Pi package.
-This repository contains the required dependencies and some updates to the Ubiquity package, required to install and run PiCamera streaming on ROS base.
+This repository contains the dependencies and some updates to the Ubiquity package, required to install and run PiCamera streaming on ROS base.

 ### Installation Instructions
 These steps should be followed after you have installed ROS and set up your project workspace.